Workday — Workforce Scheduling Mobile

 Schedule: Surfacing critical shift details

-Many organizations still use paper schedules, which frontline workers find slow and unreliable for getting updates—especially since they’re often on the go.
-While designing the schedule UI, my goal was to create a portable solution that helps employees quickly find when and where they need to be.
-To support this, I prioritized surfacing key shift details upfront, including the time, role, and location.
+While designing the schedule UI, my goal was to help employees find when and where they need to be—quickly.
+I focused on surfacing key shift details upfront, including the time, role, and location.
+We prioritized a week view for our MVP, as several DPG partners plan schedules on a weekly basis.

 Shift management: Prioritizing schedule flexibility